Crassulacean acid metabolism: Ecological and taxonomic distribution of CAM-using plants

 Plants which are able to switch between different methods of carbon fixation include Portulacaria afra, better known as Dwarf Jade Plant, which normally uses C_{3} fixation but can use CAM if it is drought-stressed, and Portulaca oleracea, better known as Purslane, which normally uses fixation but is also able to switch to CAM when drought-stressed.

-CAM has evolved convergently many times.
-It occurs in 16,000 species (about 7% of plants), belonging to over 300 genera and around 40 families, but this is thought to be a considerable underestimate.
-The great majority of plants using CAM are angiosperms (flowering plants) but it is found in ferns, Gnetopsida and in quillworts (relatives of club mosses).
-Interpretation of the first quillwort genome in 2021 (I. taiwanensis) suggested that its use of CAM was another example of convergent evolution.
-In Tillandsia CAM evolution has been associated with gene family expansion.
+CAM occurs in approximately 16,000 species across more than 300 genera and around 40 families, although this number is likely an underestimate due to the presence of weak or facultative CAM in many species.
+Most CAM plants are flowering plants, but CAM has also evolved independently in some ferns, Gnetopsida, and quillworts, including Isoetes taiwanensis, whose genome provides evidence for an independent origin of CAM outside angiosperms.

 The following list summarizes the taxonomic distribution of plants with CAM: